 This is a lovely square to walk around in and knock into people.
 There are so many people.
 There are also so many bubbles and old buildings and history.
 The old town is also a UNESCO world heritage site so that’s pretty cool.
 As crowded as it was, I was happy to be there and oggle the street performers.

 This is somber and beautiful.
 Also ridiculously crowded.
 The Jewish history of Prague is layered and old and full of sadness, like most of central Europe.
 I was fascinated by the old cemetery and learning some of the myths about golems.

 People, people, people…

 So, what did we do to avoid the people?
 We walked.
 We branched out.
+You want things to do in Prague?
+Put on your walking shoes and go.
 We hiked up the hill and into a different neighborhood, got out of the city center and explored more residential streets.
 Highly worth it.
 The architecture is just as funky and art-deco as the center is, but minus the crowds.